frobobbo/pi_photoframe/README.md

 Python Script to download photos from Instagram/Google Photos and display

 # Setup
-Follow the follwing instructions for headleas wifi config:
+Follow the follwing instructions for headless wifi config:
 1) Create an empty file in the Boot directory called ssh
 2) Create a new file called wpa_supplicant.conf with the following code:
 ```